gpvigano/UnrealScenarioTest/README.md

 # Digital Scenario Framework Test for Unreal Engine

-This project is a test case to show the use of a Virtual Environment as user interface for the [Digital Scenario Framework], a trial to study the cooperation between human and artificial intelligence (AI) applied to a generic digital scenario.
+This project is a test case to show the use of a Virtual Environment (VE) as user interface for the [Digital Scenario Framework], a trial to study the cooperation between human and artificial intelligence (AI) applied to a generic digital scenario.

 ## Overview
 This project includes some sample scenes.
 The main scene is based on the simplified electronic circuit test case.